Marshall Middle School Songwriting Workshops

 The Bridge Summer Concert Series

-Each Summer, The Bridge Music Project host an annual concert series in Downtown, Olympia.
-In these events youth from The Bridge perform alongside regionally and nationally known artists.
+Each Summer, The Bridge Music Project hosts an annual concert series in Downtown, Olympia.
+In these events, youth from The Bridge perform alongside regionally and nationally known artists.
 Past concert series performers include Grammy winners such as Kimya Dawson (Juno Soundtrack) and Wanz (featured singer on “Thrift Shop” by Macklemore).